Why did you choose Daemen University?

 Most people who study physical therapy take interest in this major because they have typically needed physical therapy in the past.
 My case is a little bit different.
 Growing up on a family fruit farm, I was able to start communicating and building my social skills from a very young age.
 At the age of 8, I started working at our road side, establishing close bonds and relationships with all of the customers.
 I loved helping people, and being there to check up on our customers as they regularly stopped at the stand.
 My passion for helping others translated directly into my high school years, where I actively participated in several community service projects, including Project Linus, which is a non-profit organization devoted to making blankets for children in need.
 My combined love for math and science in high school, and the devotion to helping others really pieced this career path together for me.

-Please describe your academic experience at Daemen College.
+Please describe your academic experience at Daemen.

-My academic experience at Daemen College has been truly mesmerizing.
+My academic experience at Daemen University has been truly mesmerizing.
 Everything has certainly happened very quickly, but I vividly remember every step of the way.
 One of the most rewarding pieces of my academic experience at Daemen is being able to work so closely with the faculty and staff.
 I have the opportunity to walk straight into my professors office, ask them questions, and sit down with them until I thoroughly understand materials.
 This is an experience that students at most other colleges cannot relate to.
 Last semester, when I was taking chemistry, I emailed my professor nearly every day, including over spring break.
 I had question after question after question, but she continued to respond in a timely manner, and always had her door open.
 The class sizes, and relationships that students can establish with their faculty members is an experience like no other.

 What is your favorite campus hangout?
 Why?